-Academic Programme - Practical Law (PRR 410 and 420)
+Academic Programme - Practical Law (PRR 410 and PRR 420)

-During a second meeting the concept of small group work is introduced and the students are requested to form groups reflecting gender and cultural diversity.
-The rationale behind this requirment is explained to the students and time slots for working at the clinic is then agreed upon.
+The first meeting with students is used to involve them in a discussion of the learning outcomes that the students and clinicians would like to achieve.
+This in itself is a learning experience for most students involving negotiations and goal setting.
+The concept of small group work is introduced and the students are requested to form groups reflecting gender and cultural diversity.
+The rationale behind this requirement is explained to the students and time slots for working at the clinic is then agreed upon.

-- An intensive intitial two-day residential workshop held off-campus during which the students are sensitised to client centred consultations and counselling, issues of equality and diversity and negotiation skills;
+- An intensive two-day residential workshop held off-campus during which the students are sensitised to client centred consultations and counselling, issues of equality and diversity and negotiation skills;

 - A classroom component of one hour per week during which time the lecturer or clinician meets with the entire group of clinic students and offers instruction through various media and methodologies, covering aspects of substantive and procedural law, skills and values;